Ask a doctor about a prescription for LARGACTIL 100 mg FILM-COATED TABLETS

 Consult your doctor or pharmacist before starting to take Largactil:

-You must immediately inform a doctor if you experience symptoms such as fatigue (asthenia), anorexia, nausea, vomiting, abdominal pain, due to severe liver toxicity of this medication, which can be sometimes fatal.
-Your doctor should immediately initiate investigations, including clinical examination and evaluation of liver function (see section "4.
+You should immediately inform a doctor if you present signs such as fatigue (asthenia), anorexia, nausea, vomiting, abdominal pain, due to the severe toxicity of this medication at the liver level, which can sometimes be fatal.
+Your doctor should immediately initiate investigations, including a clinical examination and a biological evaluation of liver function (see section "4.
 Possible side effects").

-If you develop a severe rash or other skin symptoms, stop taking chlorpromazine and contact your doctor or seek immediate medical attention.
+If you develop a severe rash or any of these other symptoms on the skin, stop taking chlorpromazine and contact your doctor or seek medical attention immediately.

 Taking Largactil with other medications